hoytpr/Lacto_genome/plasmid1ab.md

 ![complex](/fig/Plasmid1ab-exploded-before-trimming-selected.png)

-We charted the depth of all 106 selected nodes and and found a distinct threshold at a depth of 25x where nodes could be excluded that might be complicating the analyses.
+We charted the depth of all 106 nodes and and found a distinct threshold at a depth of 25x where nodes might be complicating the analyses.
 These nodes represented only 0.8% of the total coverage within the plasmid-1ab assembly.
 There was also a threshold at approximately 500x that suggested where shared/duplicated sequences might be showing up in the graph assembly.